Rebate Real Estate in TX

 What is the Process?

 Before you sign any contracts with the builder’s sales associate you must let them know who your realtor is, Cheryl Crawford, License #456419, and who we are with - Crawford Realty, Inc. License# 9005853, email: cherycrawfordSold@gmail.com and phone number: 512-785-1095.
-This will be included in the contract.
+This will have to be included in the contract.

-Once the contract is signed with the builder, you will give a copy to your lender and must tell them you will be receiving a rebate, unless this is a cash transaction (then there is no lender).
+Once the contract is signed with the builder, you will give a copy to your lender and you must tell the lender you will be receiving a rebate, unless this is a cash transaction (then there is no lender).
 This is done every day, so don’t worry or think the builder or sales person will be offended or charge you more for the house because you have an agent.

 Will the Texas home builder charge me more if I have a real estate agent?